manudelu/ws_uspace_control_room/README.md

-# Control Room Setup Guide
+# IoT-Enabled Control Room for Coordinated UAV Fleet Management

-This guide explains how to set up a development environment for the Control Room with PX4 Autopilot, ROS 2 Humble, AirSim/Unreal Engine, and Micro XRCE-DDS Agent.
+This repository provides an open-source framework for setting up a Control Room to coordinate fleets of UAVs using PX4 Autopilot, ROS 2 Humble, and AirSim/Unreal Engine.

-`Note:` Unreal Engine, Cosys-AirSim and QGroundControl are running on a Windows machine, while the remaining componets on a Docker container with Ubuntu 22.04.
+Unlike many UAV frameworks that are simulation-only, this Control Room has been tested with real DJI enterprise drones, ensuring scalability, interoperability, and practical deployment in industrial and research environments.

+## What is a Control Room?

+The Control Room acts as a centralized *Command, Control & Communication (C3)* hub for both real and simulated UAVs.

+It enables:
+- Mission planning and fleet coordination acsross multiple UAVs
+- Real-time telemetry monitoring from physical drones
+- Digital Twin synchronization: each real drone is mirrored in a photorealistic 3D environment
+- IoT-ready communication: MQTT protocol enables bi-directional data exchange with UAVs and external IoT devices

+## Installation & Setup

+This guide assumes:

+- *Windows machine* → Unreal Engine (Cosys-AirSim + Cesium for Unreal) and QGroundControl
+- *Linux machine (Ubuntu 22.04)* → PX4, ROS 2, Micro XRCE-DDS, and the Control Room

-Step1: Build Cosys-AirSim on Windows
+### Step1: Build Cosys-AirSim on Windows
 --------------
 *1. Install Unreal Engine 5.4*
 * Download the *Epic Games Launcher*: https://store.epicgames.com/it/download